mattermost/mattermost-developer-documentation/site/content/extend/plugins/_index.md

 Extend the Mattermost REST API with custom endpoints for use by web app plugins or third-party services.
 Custom endpoints have access to all the features of the standard Mattermost REST API, including personal access tokens and OAuth 2.0.

 ### Simple Development and Installation
 Using the [server](/extend/plugins/server/hello-world) and [web app](/extend/plugins/webapp/hello-world) quick start guides, it's simple to set up a plugin development environment.
-Or base your implementation off of [mattermost-plugin-sample](https://github.com/mattermost/mattermost-plugin-sample), complete with best practices and build scripts.
+Or base your implementation off of [mattermost-plugin-sample](https://github.com/mattermost/mattermost-plugin-sample), complete with build scripts and templates.
 Once bundled as a gzipped tar file, upload your plugin to a Mattermost server through the [System Console](https://about.mattermost.com/default-plugin-uploads) or via the [API](https://api.mattermost.com/#tag/plugins).

 ----
 Read more about [server](/extend/plugins/server/) and [web app](/extend/plugins/webapp/) plugins.